Bastardkb/bastardkb.github.io/bg_cnano/06rgb_components.md

 You can use the same soldering technique as we used for the diodes earlier.

 Use the below pictures for guidance - note **the resistors and capacitors are installed on the same side as the diodes.**

-{: .note }
-The pictures below are for illustration, and may not match your PCB.

 ![](../assets/pics/guides/charybdis/24.jpg)